-Rapper 2 Chainz Turned His Pink ‘Trap House’ Into an HIV/AIDS Testing Center
+2 Chainz Turned His ‘Trap House’ Into a Free HIV Testing Center

 It’s a big statement in a city with one of the highest HIV/AIDS rates in the country.